How to Create and Manage an AWS VPC

 Component.

-- the index should align with the subnet frame it is inside.
+- the index should align with the subnet.

-Set the Component type for each of the Private Route Table
+of the How to VPC Component for each Private Route table.

 Create the Private Route Components